TwoBitMachines/FlareEngineDocs/source/playerAbilities/wall.rst

    * - Start On Ground
      - If enabled, the player will be able to start climbing a wall even if it's still touching the ground.

+   * - On Enter
+     - The Unity Event invoked when the player latches unto a wall.

+   * - On Exit
+     - The Unity Event invoked when the player gets off a wall.

 Slide
 =====